 We get it, wear sunscreen every day, rain or shine, no matter what.
 We’ve been warned countless times about the dangers of the sun; photo aging, sunburns, skin cancer, etc. Yet it still happens to so many of us every summer; we get sunburned.
 Whether it’s just our shoulders, scalp, parts of our body missed by sunscreen or a full blown full body burn, roughly 1 out of 3 people will get sunburned this year.
 Some because we deliberately ignore the warnings or simply underestimate the power of the sun, but it happens, we get sunburned.
 So now what?

 Surprisingly, most people don’t know exactly how to treat a sunburn.

-Here are 5 easy home remedies for sunburn relief.
-These tips will help alleviate the pain, speed up the healing and minimize any long term damage.
+Sonya Dakar shares her top five personal home remedies and tips for sunburn relief.
+These tips will help alleviate the pain, speed up the healing and minimize any long term damage

 1. DIY Sunburn Yogurt Mask

-A few basic ingredients that you probably have in your fridge can give you sunburn relief without the chemicals and alcohol found in may drugstore products.
+A few basic ingredients that you probably have in your fridge can give you sunburn relief without the chemicals and alcohol found in many store-bought aloe gels and post-sun products.